 May 18, 2017: We contacted VCFMW, and they loved the idea!
 Looks like a real "wow" project for this year's show.
 So Lee ordered some prototype PC boards to test.

 June 8, 2017: The PCBs arrived, and of course were built immediately.
 Everything fits!
 If you use a screw-machined socket for the EPROM, the 0.3" RAM hides under it just fine.
-NOTE: Be sure to install the RAM and EPROM backwards from the other chips!When "off", the RAM is powered, and battery current is so low it's hard to measure (on the order of 5-6 microamps).
+NOTE: Be sure to install the RAM and EPROM backwards from the other chips!When "off", the RAM is powered, and battery current is so low it's hard to measure (on the order of a few microamps).
 When switched "on", battery current is on the order of 8-10ma.
 The 2MHz clock is running, and the data and address buses show the 6502 is executing code.
 But there was no display activity, and no response to serial inputs.